zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-google.md

 There is bondage, there is lust, there is lust, there is lust Have lust, have lust, have lust, have lust,
 Lust, lust yoga, sexual intercourse, and whether there is a suppression of lust.
-"The transcendence of the lusts" means the attainment of Vyapasman, the Nirvana of nectar.
+"The transcendence of the lusts" means the attainment of Vyapasman, the Nibbana of nectar.

 [APZ 75.2] (# apz75.2) {# apz75.2 .ref .apz ‍ Blessed Morning
 The effects of lust and sadness are both emotional dissatisfaction and emotional distress.
 Unhappiness with the psyche, that is, "sadness" is the same as the lust of the two.
-It is the removal of sorrow, the soothing, the nectar of Nirvana.
+It is the removal of sorrow, the soothing, the nectar of Nibbana.

 [APZ 75.3] (# apz75.3) {# apz75.3 .ref .apz} "Thin's removal"
-If there is any inappropriateness of the mind, it is a lack of work, such The exorcism of the thin, the soothing of the breath, the immortal nirvana in the cuckoo Prevention is also a rash on the hands.
+If there is any inappropriateness of the mind, it is a lack of work, such The exorcism of the thin, the soothing of the breath, the immortal Nibbana in the cuckoo Prevention is also a rash on the hands.
 The cock on the foot is also a cock.
 Limbs The cuckoo is also a cuckoo.
 The sense of commitment in commitment, the sense of commitment in dedication Feelings of guilt, guilt, guilt